 This scholarship goes to an RCHS senior with financial need who will appreciate it.

 Elizabeth Biggs Memorial Scholarship

-This scholarship supports an RCHS senior with need who has benefited from the influence of an important adult in his/her life.
-The scholarship is for a 2-year college or technical school.
-The student must maintain a minimum GPA of 2.0 and remain enrolled with at least six semester hours.
+RCHS senior with need who has benefited from the influence of an important adult in his/her life.
+The scholarship will be for a 2 year college or technical school and will be divided, $500 first semester and $1000 for second semester (pending review of first semester grades).
+Must maintain a minimum GPA of 2.0 and remain enrolled for at least six semester hours.

-The Emily Jane Hilscher Passion Scholarship and Award is given to exceptionally passionate, creative, spirited young people who live in Rappahannock County.
-Emily’s family chooses to celebrate the wondrous, yet short time that they had with her through the Passion Scholarship.
-Scholarship recipients are the kind of people Emily would have loved, and whose potential she would have delighted in encouraging.
-The scholarship candidate must articulate his/her passion and outline plans to achieve his/her goals.
-This scholarship is awarded by the family to a passionate, creative, spirited high school senior pursuing further training, educational opportunities, and/or 2 or 4-year post-secondary education.
-Scholarships are non-renewable.
+The Emily Jane Hilscher Passion Award is given to exceptionally passionate, creative, spirited young people who live in Rappahannock County.
+Emily’s family chooses to celebrate the wondrous, yet short time that they had with her through the Passion Award.
+Award recipients are the kind of people Emily would have loved, and whose potential she would have delighted in encouraging.
+The Award candidate must articulate his/her passion and outline plans to achieve his/her goals.
+This is awarded by the family to a passionate, creative, spirited high school senior pursuing further training, educational opportunities, and/or 2 or 4-year post-secondary education.

 Friends of Headwaters Scholarship

 This award goes to an RCHS senior with financial need enrolling in a technical school, or a 2- or 4-year college with a minimum 2.5 GPA.
 Students must be registered for 6 credit hours per semester.

 RCHS Senior going on to college or technical school who exemplifies the qualities of hard work and care and compassion for others.
 Renewable for a second year if funds are available.